HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 - **CDN** - These are a mixture of publicly hosted open source libraries (e.g. jQuery) served over different public CDNs and private CDN usage.
 - **Content** - These scripts are from content providers or publishing-specific affiliate tracking.
 - **Customer Success** - These scripts are from customer support/marketing providers that offer chat and contact solutions.
 These scripts are generally heavier in weight.
-- **Hosting** - These scripts are from web hosting platforms (WordPress, Wix, Squarespace, etc).
+- **Hosting** - These scripts are from web hosting platforms (WordPress, Wix, Squarespace, etc.).
 - **Marketing** - These scripts are from marketing tools that add popups/newsletters/etc.
 - **Social** - These scripts enable social features.
 - **Tag Manager** - These scripts tend to load lots of other scripts and initiate many tasks.
-- **Utility** - These scripts are developer utilities (API clients, site monitoring, fraud detection, etc).
+- **Utility** - These scripts are developer utilities (API clients, site monitoring, fraud detection, etc.).
 - **Video** - These scripts enable video player and streaming functionality.
 - **Other** - These are miscellaneous scripts delivered via a shared origin with no precise category or attribution.